 Today’s Fremont Bridge was built at the completion of the ship canal in 1916, with the ship canal and bridge celebration held on July 4, 1917.
 Over the history of the Fremont neighborhood its bridge symbolism and its key role as a transportation hub caused the neighborhood to be called “central” to Seattle, and sometimes Center of the Universe!

 In observance of the centennial of the ship canal in 2016-2017 there were many special programs and events.
 Additional essays about the history of the ship canal were produced on HistoryLink, and a book, Waterway, by Jennifer Ott and David B. Williams.
-Links to the film series about the ship canal centennial are listed on Making the Cut 100.
+The film series about the ship canal centennial is on YouTube.
 Another resource is the Special Collections/Ship Canal photos on-line at the Seattle Public Library.